Temerty Faculty of Medicine ↗ MD Program ↗

 The cohort you'd be joining.

-Roughly 260 students across four academies, with hospital placements from MSB to Mississauga.
-A few moments from the Class of 3T0 — orientation week and the first weeks of CBL.
+Roughly 306 students across four academies, with hospital placements from MSB to Mississauga.
+A few moments from the Class of 2T9. from orientation week to the end of first year.

 Still Choosing